hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 #### The Local Properties File

-Now, let's create the configuration file `dev.properties` (referenced by the `pom.xml`) with the database connection details.
+Now, let's create the configuration file `hotrod.properties` (referenced by the `pom.xml`) so the HotRod Generator can connect to the sandbox database.
 Create this file with the following content:

 ```properties
 configfile=./hotrod.xml